maxime-tournier/maxime-tournier.github.com/notes/ddg.md

 scalar function that provides the pointwise scaling factor.
 Such reference
 $$n$$-forms are usually called *volume forms*.

-## TODO wedge products

 ## Volume forms

-*Orientable* manifolds are defined as the ones for which a volume form exists.
+*Orientable* manifolds are defined as the ones for which such a volume form exists.
 When the manifold further comes with a Riemannian metric, there is a natural choice of a volume form: it is chosen such that any orientation-preserving orthonormal parallelotope (as per the metric) is weighted to $$1$$[^orthogonal-invariance].
-More precisely, any $$M$$-orthonormal basis
+More precisely, any
-$$B$$ satisfies:
+$$M$$-orthonormal basis $$B$$ satisfies:

 $$B^T M B = I$$